 General Risks Based on Investments in the Projects

 As discussed above, the Scoring Analysis is designed to provide information regarding the strengths and weakness of a particular Project.
 To the extent that Platform Clients use the Scoring Analysis to make informed decisions about whether to invest in a Project, either on their own or through a fund sponsored by Slated Advisors, they may incur risks associated with these investments.
-Slated Analytics does not recommend that Platform Clients invest in the Projects generally or in any particular Project, or that Slated Advisors sponsor funds that invest in the Projects or any particular Project.
-Any such investment decisions are solely made by Platform Clients and/or Slated Advisors.
+Investment decisions are solely made by Platform Clients and/or Slated Advisors.

 Investments in Projects are highly risky and speculative because investor returns depend entirely on the performance of the applicable Project.
 Project performance is unpredictable and depends on many variables, many of which are beyond the control of a Project Sponsor.
 An investment in a Project is suitable only for investors of adequate financial means who can afford to lose some or all of their investment.
 Clients who decide to invest in a Project should be prepared to bear the loss of all or some of their investments.